radwanaltaf/ora-coding-test/README.md

 ## What I built?

-This was a coding test for ORA where I referred to OVA's website and tried to clone it using ReactJS.
+This was a coding test for ORA where I referred to OVA's website and tried to clone it using ReactJS with TS.
 The website is fully responsive and I have tried to make it as similar to OVA as possible.
 I have used Bootstrap 5 to make the website look good on all screen sizes (responsive).
 For the time being all the data is hard coded as I was not provided with any APIs to fetch data from.
 I have tried my best to use the best practices, however, there is a lot of room for improvment and the futures file is where you will find a few points on what can be made better.
 Also please note, I was suffering with COVID-19 while making this, hence, I was working on it very little daily.

-## What I built?
+## How to run/test the project?

 ### `npm start`